powercord-org/powercord-backend/docs/1-your-first-plugin/0-basics.md

 display it to end users.

 >warning
-> This feature will be monitored, and any abuse in the intent to advertise an irrelevant server will be moderated.
+> This feature will be moderated, and any abuse in the intent to advertise an irrelevant server will be punished.

 ###### Discord invite example usage
 ```json